Parallel Weighted Random Sampling: Output Sensitive Sampling With Replacement (Problem )

-We approximately sort the items into $u=\ceil{\log U}$ groups of items whose weights differ by at most a factor of two -- weight $w_i$ is mapped to group $\floor{\log(w_i/\wmin)}$.
-In contrast to subset sampling, this has to extend to items with even the smallest weights.

 To help determine the number of samples to be drawn from each group, we build a complete binary tree with one \emph{nonempty} group at each leaf.
 Interior nodes store the total weight of items in groups assigned to their subtrees.
-This \emph{divide-and-conquer tree (DC-tree)} allows us to generalize the divide-and-conquer technique from \cref{prel:daq} to weighted items.
-Suppose we want to sample $k$ elements from a subtree rooted at an interior node whose left subtree has total weight $L$ and whose right subtree has total weight $R$.
+This \emph{divide-and-conquer tree (DC-tree)} allows us to generalize the divide-and-conquer technique described in \cref{prel:daq} to weighted items.
+Suppose we want to sample $k$ items from a subtree rooted at an interior node whose left subtree has total weight $L$ and whose right subtree has total weight $R$.
 Then the number of items $k'$ to be sampled from the left has a binomial distribution ($k$ trials with success probability $L/(L+R)$).
 We can generate $k'$ accordingly and then recursively sample $k'$ items from the left subtree and $k-k'$ items from the right subtree.
 A recursive algorithm can thus split the number of items to be sampled at the root into numbers of items sampled at each group.
 When a subtree receives no samples, the recursion can be stopped.
 Since the distribution of weights to groups can be highly skewed, this stopping rule will be important in the analysis.

 For each group $G$, we integrate bucket tables and DC-tree as follows.
-For the bucket table we can use a very simple variant that stores $n_G$ items with weights from the interval $[a,2a)$ in $n_G$ buckets of capacity $2a$.
-Sampling one element then uses a rejection method that repeats the sampling attempt when the random variate leads to an empty part of a bucket. \footnote{If desired, we can also avoid rejection sampling by mapping the items without gaps into up to $2n_G$ buckets of size $a$.
+Let $n_G$ be the number of items in the group, and let $[a, 2a)$ be the range of weights mapped to this group.
+For the bucket table we can use a very simple variant that stores these $n_G$ items with weights from the interval $[a,2a)$ in $n_G$ buckets of capacity $2a$.
+Sampling one item then uses a rejection method that repeats the sampling attempt when the random variate leads to an empty part of a bucket. \footnote{If desired, we can also avoid rejection sampling by mapping the items into up to $2n_G$ buckets of size $a$ without gaps.
 This way there are at most two items in each bucket.
 Note that this is still different from alias tables because we need to map ranges of consecutive items to ranges of buckets.
 This is not possible for alias tables.}

 We also build a DC-tree for each group.
-A simple linear mapping of items into the bucket table allows us to associate a range of relevant buckets $b_T$ with each subtree $T$ of the DC-tree.
+A simple linear mapping of items into the bucket table allows us to associate a range of relevant buckets $b_T$ with each subtree $T$ of the group DC-tree.